hdowens/projeul_sols/README.md

 **q53** - How many, not necessarily distinct, values of (nCr) for 1 <= n <= 100, are greater than one-million?
 Wrote a function which returns the nCr, combinations, given the formula n! / r! * (n-r)! .
 I then wrote a one-liner pythonic solution using sequential statements in list comprehension to include a double for loop and control statement ( if our n > 1,000,000)

+**q52** - Find the smallest positive integer, x, such that 2x, 3x, 4x, 5x, and 6x, contain the same digits.

 **q50** - Which prime, below one-million, can be written as the sum of the most consecutive primes?

 **q49** - The arithmetic sequence, 1487, 4817, 8147, in which each of the terms increases by 3330, is unusual in two ways: (i) each of the three terms are prime, and, (ii) each of the 4-digit numbers are permutations of one another.